StateArchivesOfNorthCarolina/docker_dmc/README.md

 * json

 # Basic Usage
-DarcMailCLI.py -a [Name of Account] -d [Path to the MBOX structure]
+DarcMailCLI.py -a [Name of Account] -d [Path to the MBOX or EML structure]

 DarcMailCLI.py -a 'GovernorPerdue' -d 'C:\\Repository\\Perdue\\'